cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 We have two different FECS the blu and the green one.
 The blue one is associated with label 25 to the top link and the green is associated with label 35 to the bottom link. this two packets are MPLS packets.
 There is an internal node that perform the second push operation, we are adding one more label which in this case is label 42 (this label is used for both the packets).
 With a single line in the MPLS table we can switch those packets from input to output.

 ## VPN, Traffic Engineering and Fast Re-Route
+>Describe the implementation of a VPN based on MPLS/BGP technology.

 Service that we can implement with MPLS domain.

 Let us consider a company that needs to run an IP Intranet.
 A Virtual Private Network (VPN) offers a separated (private) network over a shared transport infrastructure.
 How can we use an IP based network as transport infrastructure?
 The two main features of a VPN services are: